indygreg/PyOxidizer/docs/status.rst

 Major Missing Features
 ======================

-The ``importlib.abc.ResourceReader`` interface is not yet supported.
-There's no way to embed non-module *resource* data into binaries.
-But you can distribute these resources next to a binary and use traditional filesystem importers configured via ``sys.path`` to load resources.
-Support for ``importlib.abc.ResourceReader`` is planned.

 Building and using compiled extension modules (e.g. C extensions) is not yet supported.
 This is a hard problem on a few dimensions.
 We have a plan to solve it, however.